 - Limiting all the activities from feet that may aggravate pain or discomfort.
 Make sure to perform strengthening and stretching exercises at periodic intervals to minimize the strain.
 You can apply bandage on your feet to better support the connective tissues of heel.

 - Seek the help of a podiatrist in order to learn more about the right choice of foot wear that can better support your arches and feet muscles.
 You can also get benefit from a variety of foot orthotics (the rubber, plastic or felt synthetic foot inserts that support your feet and minimize the direct trauma or pressure).
+At this moment, the Premium Orthotic Insole Arch Support can be considered as one of the best insole for plantar fasciitis.

 - Ice packs are helpful in acute pain due to inflammation.
 You can also soak your feet in hot water and cold water alternately to decrease the intensity of symptoms.